 The “cleanings” are not protested by the silo’s denizens; on the contrary, they are celebrated, because every time someone dies naturally or is banished, a lottery is held so that young couples can vie for the right to have a child.
 After all, there is only so much room in the silo.

 As the story begins, the sheriff, Holston, actually volunteers to go out and do the next cleaning (in essence, a suicide mission).
-The previous cleaning took place three years before, when his wife was ejected from the silo.
+The previous cleaning took place three years before, when his wife was ejected from the silo, and he has never really recovered.
 After Holston leaves, the mayor – a warm and independent woman – needs to appoint a new sheriff, and goes against the wishes of the head of IT (who seems to have a strong power base of his own), to pick Juliette Nichols, age 34, from the mechanical department.
 “Jules” is smart, popular, hard working and full of initiative.
 When Jules gets up to the top of the silo to take over the job, she is determined to find out why Holston decided to commit suicide now after three years of mourning for his wife.
 Her investigations set off a number of revelations and reactions that rock the world of the silo, and convince Jules to embark on a project “to pull the wool back from everyone’s eyes….”

 Not all of the secrets are revealed; this book is the first of a series.
 But the story does wind up, and you can feel satisfied with reading only this first book.
 But I don’t think you won’t want to go on; I couldn’t wait to start the next book in the series!